Bring Your Own Image (BYOI)

 A critical part of any lift-and-shift cloud migration project is the migration of on-premises virtual machines (VMs) to the cloud.
 You can import your on-premises virtualized root volumes to Oracle Cloud Infrastructure (OCI) using the custom image import feature, and then create compute instances using those images.

 You can import Windows and Linux-based custom images and use them to create VMs on Oracle Cloud Infrastructure.
 Bringing your own image to a bare metal instance is not supported.

 - Licensing requirements: You must comply with all licensing requirements when you upload and start instances based on OS images that you supply.

 - The maximum image size is 400 GB.

 - Service limits and compartment quotas apply to custom images.
 For more information, see Service Limits.
 You can request a service limit increase.

 You can launch imported Linux VMs in either paravirtualized mode or emulated mode.
-On AMD and Arm-based shapes, Oracle Linux Cloud Developer images, and Windows images, imported images are supported in paravirtualized mode only.
+On AMD and Arm-based shapes, Oracle Linux Cloud Developer images, and Red Hat Enterprise Linux images, imported images are supported in paravirtualized mode only.